KaleiWorks KaleiWorks

 Deep within the Shadowfell, the party arrived at the inner most sanctum of an ancient Dwarven crypt.

 Saiton, the great betrayer, turned from his studies of some unknown magics and balked.
-The very man he had murdered countless years ago stood at the doorway, flanked by an intimidating cadre of heroes.
+The very man he had murdered countless years ago stood at the doorway, flanked by an intimidating cadre of heroes: Bellamin Vaughn.

 “Traitor!” shouted Bellamin as he drew his blade and set his sights on Saiton’s rotted form.

-But the paladin alive again, be it by fiend or celestial hand, could not be allowed to exact Pelor’s justice, not when Saiton was so close to unlocking the secrets of the terrible despair of the Shadowfell.
+But the paladin, alive again by fiend or celestial hand, could not be allowed to exact Pelor’s justice, not when Saiton was so close to unlocking the secrets of the terrible despair of the Shadowfell.

-Saiton’s withered face cracked an unfamiliar smile as he saw the paladin falter, his shield echoing a loud clang as its point struck the floor.
+Saiton’s withered face cracked an unfamiliar smile as he saw the paladin falter and kneel, his shield echoing a loud clang as its point struck the floor.

-Beside the hunched paladin, a mighty fighter clad in black, twisted armor readied his weapon; a gnarled hand gripping cut and cracked forge slag that seemed to glow eternal from within.
-The famed Claw of Acamar.
-The blade-bearing sorcerer’s hardened expression made all the more intimidating through scarred flesh and tangles of black beard.
-Arcturus bore no mind to his companion struck by the sorcerer’s magics, his cruel gaze was anchored upon the prey before him.
+Beside the paladin, Arcturus, a mighty figure clad in black armor readied his weapon.
+He wielded a gnarled hand gripping cut and cracked forge slag that seemed to glow red from within: The famed Claw of Acamar.
+This blade-bearing sorcerer’s hardened expression was made all the more intimidating from his scarred flesh and tangle of black beard.
+Arcturus bore no mind to his companion struck by the sorcerer’s magics, his cruel gaze was locked upon the prey before him.

-Behind the two-man bulwark grumped a living mound, swamp-rot given agency to the untrained eye.
-The Madam of Murk, great witch of the black pools known simply as “Hesper”.
-She cast a squinted gaze across the room, cultist and skeletal servants garnering no reaction, but upon the sight of a great flesh-sewn golem, she grimaced and shook her head.
+Behind this two-man bulwark grumped a living mound, to the untrained eye, it was a heap of swamp-rot, given living agency.
+She was the Madam of Murk, a great witch of the black pools known simply as “Hesper”.
+She cast a squinted gaze across the room, cultist and skeletal servants garnering no reaction, but upon the sight of a great flesh-sewn golem that stomped towards the party, she grimaced and shook her head.

 “Eagh…disgusting.”

-With the wave of her earth-smeared digits, a great wall of stone rose up to entrap the creature, and she returned the muddied hand with a self-satisfied “Hmph” to her equally filthy robes.
+With the wave of her earth-smeared digits, a great wall of stone rose up to entrap the creature, and she returned her muddied hand with a self-satisfied “Hmph” to her equally filthy robes.

 “I ah - well - help us in any way imaginable!”
 And with a frantic motion, he threw the black feather upon the stone ground.

-The air grew cold, and all about them shadows leapt from the corners of the darkened crypt to twist and thread themselves into the form of a great feathered horror.
+The air grew cold, and all about them, shadows leapt from the corners of the darkened crypt to twist and thread themselves into the form of a great feathered horror.
 Strips of greyed and shredded flesh hung from the skeletal behemoth.
-Ruined wings molted into thin, curving tendrils, facsimile of their once-great avian splendor.
-The creature’s head sprouted bald from between it's blade-like shoulders, and twitched about in search of that which it had been summoned to destroy.
-As the empty sockets of its eyes found their mark upon Saiton, the reaper’s jawless head raised up with piercing shrieks as its two great claws readied a scythe, and eulogy bell.
+Ruined black wings molted into thin, curving tendrils, facsimile of their once-great avian splendor.
+The creature’s bald skull and large beak had sprouted from between it's blade-like shoulders, and twitched about in search of that which it had been summoned to destroy.
+As the empty sockets of its eyes found their mark upon Saiton, the reaper’s jaw-less skull raised up with piercing shrieks as its two great claws readied a scythe, and eulogy bell.

 It was then that the paladin found his footing.
 He stood tall once more, eyes burning through the thin slit in his sallet helm.
-His expression bore terrible sincerity as Bellamin Vaughn, twice risen, servant of the gleaming dawn, declared to the terrible sorcerer, “Your evil will be silenced here.”
+His expression bore terrible sincerity.
+Bellamin Vaughn, twice risen, servant of the gleaming dawn, declared to the undead sorcerer, “Your evil will be silenced here.”

 Now it was the great betrayer’s turn to fear.
 He had not felt the sobering jolt of impending mortality for so long, it caught him off guard.
 Had he flesh proper to swallow the building lump in his throat, he would have.
-As it was, his form visibly shrunk back with wavering voice as he commanded his servants in desperate summons.
+His form visibly shrunk back with wavering voice as he commanded his servants in desperate summons.

 “KILL THEM!!”